Screen 8

 Inside the World's largest Record Store

-First of 3 videos when I visited his store in
+1st of 3 videos when I visited his store in Upper Darby with my mom and bff Chris.

 Inside the World's largest Record Store